amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 }
 ```

-A ball has a velocity and a radius.
+A ball has a velocity and a radius, so we store that information in the component.

 Then let's add a `initialise_ball` function the same way we wrote the
 `initialise_paddles` function.